Early Diagnosis and Treatment Can Change Course of Multiple Sclerosis

 "However, the episodic nature of the disease as well as the fact that no two cases are alike can make the disease difficult to diagnose.
 While diagnosis is improving, even in the best hands, the disease is often both under and over-diagnosed."

-The Multiple Sclerosis Clinic at The Nebraska Medical Center is home to one of the most comprehensive MS clinics in the region and manages some of the most complex patients.
+The Multiple Sclerosis Clinic at Nebraska Medicine is home to one of the most comprehensive MS clinics in the region and manages some of the most complex patients.
 It is the only affiliate of the National Multiple Sclerosis Society in Nebraska.
 It is also a part of the Consortium for Multiple Sclerosis Centers, a network of more than 150 MS centers that endorses a strong, multidisciplinary approach and full continuum of care.

 The clinic follows more than 1,500 MS patients, staffs the only two MS-trained medical specialists in the area and is supported by an experienced and dedicated staff.
 Patients also benefit from the expertise of consulting specialists in areas such as physical and occupational therapy, psychiatry, neuro-ophthalmology, urology, pain management and OB/GYN.

 But it is the dedication of the staff to their patients and their well-being that really separates the clinic from others, says Dr. Zabad.
 "We're committed to our patients from diagnosis to death," she says.
 "We get to know our patients on a personal level because we're not just providing MS therapy, we're providing a comprehensive approach to care that addresses the physical, psychosocial and economic situation of each patient.
 Because MS affects each person differently, treating the whole person and their individual symptoms can make a significant difference in their quality of life."